Agent

 Even if the state_schema contains additional attributes, the tool will not have access to them unless they are explicitly mapped.

-Using Schema to Accumulate Tool Outputs
+Using Schema to Accumulate Outputs

 When a tool runs multiple times, only the outputs from the last run are included.
-To accumulate outputs across runs, you can define them in the state_schema, specifying the output names, their types, and optionally, a handler function.
+To accumulate outputs across runs, you can define them in the state schema, specifying the output names, their types, and optionally, a handler function.

 By default, outputs are merged based on their declared types:

-• List: If the tool output is a list, it's extended using the list.extend function.
-If the output is not a list, the value is appended to the existing list.
+- List: If the tool output is a list, it's extended using the

-• Other types: The existing value is replaced with the new one.
+list.extendfunction.
+If the output is not a list, the value is appended to the existing list. - Other types: The existing value is replaced with the new one.

 You can also explicitly specify which tool outputs to add to the schema using the outputs_to_state parameter.
 Each entry should include:

-• source: The specific output field from the tool's result you want to store.
-If you don't specify a source, the entire output from the tool is added to the state.
+state_key: The name under which the data will be stored in the Agent's state.source: The specific output field from the tool's result you want to store.
+If you don't specify asource, the entire output from the tool is added to the state.

 Here's an example of how to add documents resulting from a tool call to the Agent's schema: